How long have you been a professional photographer?

 Not really.
-I did study at the Gobelins School which is professional and very hands on so there was a lot of practice.
+L'Ecole des Gobelins is a professional school and very hands on so there was a lot of practice.

 I studied first the lab side of Photography as I wanted to understand what happens after taking a photograph.

-Later working in top labs helped to analyse in private the works of the greats in Fashion and Reportage.
+Later, working in labs helped to analyse in private the works of the greats in Fashion and Reportage.
 Eventually before leaving Paris I was offered a position as main assistant for one of the best fashion/portrait photographer of the 90's.

-I declined the offer despite a huge respect for him to write my own story and move abroad.
-A lot of my practice comes from understanding Masters' paintings, reading photographersand my own experience of the street.
+I declined the offer despite a huge respect for him in order to start my own story.
+A lot of my practice comes from understanding Masters' paintings, reading photographers and my own experience of the street.